-This one is a great find – a book edited by Delia Smith (All Hail Delia!!) with recipes from some very famous people, and some who probably were famous in 1978, which is when the book was published.
+My present one is a great find – a book edited by Delia Smith (All Hail Delia!) with recipes from some very famous people, and some from people who were probably famous in 1978, which is when the book was published.

 I marked this recipe particularly, and a rainy Sunday with an Amber warning of Wind and a storm forecast for tomorrow gave me the time I needed to give it a go.